 Details of the individuals who have nominated for the new Committee will shortly be made available on the website.

 Role of the President

-Charged with providing leadership and direction to the Committee, the President is responsible for ensuring that the Committee fulfils its responsibilities for the governance and success of the organisation, and is responsible for providing direction to the staff of the organisation.
-The President is also the primary liaison with farmer-led international organisations working for food sovereignty such as La Via Campesina, and the International Planning Committee for Food Sovereignty (IPC).
-S/he communicates regularly with all members via the AFSA website and regular newsletter.
+Charged with providing leadership and direction to the Committee, the President is responsible for ensuring that the Committee fulfils its responsibilities for the governance and success of the organisation.
+S/he also works to optimise the relationship between the Committee, any paid employees, volunteers and other members, and to achieve the organisation’s agreed goals.
 The President is generally the spokesperson for the organisation and should work to maintain key relationships within and outside of the organisation.
-The President must be a farmer who is actively farming.

 Role of the Vice President

 The Vice President is responsible for assisting the President to fulfil his/her responsibilities for the governance and success of the organisation.
-S/he also works to optimise the relationship between the Committee, volunteers, and members, and to achieve the organisation’s agreed goals.
-The Vice President monitors memberships, and provides membership reports at each meeting of the Committee.
-S/he also leads membership drives and supports the Committee in developing strategies for growing and maintaining membership, and helps lead membership engagement through social media and a regular newsletter.
+This may mean chairing meetings at short notice.
 The Vice President typically fills in for the President when s/he is on leave.